AishwaryaKshirsagar/AI-pose-Estimation-with-Python/README.md

 # AI-pose-Estimation-with-Python
 AI Pose Estimation with Python, OpenCV and MediaPipe.
-For my future reference I have added the description or explanation of the code in a README file.
+This code is taken from Nicolas Renotte's AI Pose Estimation with Python and MediaPipe.